• Skip to primary navigation

 Dress up you holiday table by making these beautiful acorn, pumpkin, and leaf shaped Mini Thanksgiving Apple Pies.
 See how easy they are to make at HungryHappenings.com.

-You were all so excited at Halloween when I shared my tutorial for making Stuffed Pizza Skulls in a skull shaped baking pan.
+You were all so excited at Halloween when I shared my tutorial for making Stuffed Pizza Skulls in a skull-shaped baking pan.
 It was such an easy recipe and so many of you had fun making them for your parties and holiday dinners.

 One of you suggested I try using the pan to make apple pies.
-Being Thanksgiving is coming up I figured I’d use a fall themed pan.
+Being Thanksgiving is coming up I figured I'd use an Autumn Treats Pan by Nordic Ware.

 I had to experiment with a few things before I got this one right.
 I tried traditional pie dough, but it wasn’t flexible enough to drape into the pan.
 Then I used crescent rolls and just didn’t like the flavor.
 I finally decided upon puff pastry which worked perfectly.